xdeama/personal-site-hugo/hugo/content/en/consulting/projects.md

 - Migrating a CI/CD portal to Azure DevOps for container, virtual machine, and database deployments
 - Migrating the CI/CD portal's Spring Microservices infrastructure from virtual machines to containerized environments in OpenShift
 - Automating complex deployment mechanisms for virtual machines using Ansible and Reactive Spring, such as batch deployments with dependent components, and automatic sidecars
+- Navigated the first batch of migrated systems through internal architecture and IT risk governance processes, ensuring compliance and successful integration into the private cloud.
 - Analyzing, containerizing, and porting an existing database anonymization solution
 - Migrating Jenkins deployment pipelines to Azure DevOps